rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BE: Remember the min-max classes?
 If you can find the min-max BetterDate, I suspect there will be more winning all around.

-AWB: So I think exploring the date spec here, The date APIs is something there's a clear need for me.
+AWB: So I think exploring the date spec here, The date API is something there's a clear need for me.
 It's not clear to me how it should be packaged up.
 I'm not sure it belongs in either.

 MPT: laughing....

-AWB: How are new APIs packaged.
+AWB: How are new APIs packaged?
 We've talked about built-in modules.
 There may be a difference between built-in and standard modules.
 You may be able to define a built-in module that's not part of 262 but you could import.

 MPT: That's interesting.